talk2viren/umermansoor.github.io/_posts/2017-08-06-basics-of-java-garbage-collection.md

 By default, **Eden is bigger** than the two survivor spaces combined.
 On my Mac OS X, the 64-bit HotSpot JVM, Eden takes about 76% of all the young generation space.
 All objects are first created here.
 When Eden is full, a **minor** garbage collection is triggered.
 All new objects are quickly inspected to check their eligibility for garbage collection.
 The ones that are dead, that is, aren't referenced (ignoring reference strength for this discussion) from other objects are marked as dead and garbage collected.
 The **surviving objects are moved to one of the empty 'survivor spaces'**.
 Which one of two survivor spaces?
 To answer this question, let's discuss survivor spaces.

 The reason for having two survivor spaces is to avoid **memory fragmentation**.
 Imagine if there was just one survivor space.
 While you are at it, also imagine survivor space as a contiguous array of memory.
 When young generation GC runs through the array, it identifies dead objects for removal.
 This would leave holes in memory where objects previously lived and **compaction** will be needed.
-To avoid compaction, HotSpot JVM just copies all live objects from the survivor space to the other (empty) survivor space so that there are no holes or empty spaces.
-While we are discussing compaction, please note that old generation garbage collectors (with the exception of CMS) perform compaction on the heap memory to avoid memory fragmentation.
+To avoid compaction, HotSpot JVM just copies all surviving objects from the survivor space to the other (empty) survivor space so that there are no holes or empty spaces.
+While we are discussing compaction, please note that *old generation* garbage collectors (with the exception of CMS) perform compaction on the heap memory to avoid memory fragmentation.

-In short, minor garbage collections (triggered when Eden is full) **ping-pong** objects from Eden and one of the survivor space (known as the 'from' survivor space in logs) *to* the other (known as the 'to' survivor space).
+In short, minor garbage collections (triggered when Eden is full) **ping-pong** live objects from Eden and one of the survivor space (known as the 'from' survivor space in logs) *to* the other (known as the 'to' survivor space).
 This happens until one of the following happens:

 1. Objects reach *maximum tenuring threshold*, in other words, have ping-pong'ed enough times that they aren't young anymore,
 2. There is no room in survivor space to receive newly birthed objects (We'll revisit this later.)